waqasraza123/crypto-twitter-frontend/README.md

 - Email/Password Login with API tokens

 # Crypto
+- using coinmarketcap rest api
 - shows latest cryptocurrencies
-- using coinmarketcap rest api - free version
+- shows meta info for each currency

 # Blog Page
 - Create a post